Breakbot: Career

 Breakbot studied at Supinfocom, a computer graphics university.
 He co-directed the short film Overtime with Oury Atlan and Damien Ferrié.
 The short won the Ottawa International Animation Festival award for "Best Graduate Film" in 2005 and the Internationales Trickfilmfestival Stuttgart "Young Animation Award" in 2006.
 Thibaut Berland also prepared advertisements and videos.

 In 2007, he participated in the graphic design of the spaceship present on the first album of the group Justice, Cross.
 Through his involvement with the design, he was introduced to Pedro Winter, founder of the label Ed Banger Records, who signed him.

 Breakbot is most recognized for his remixes.
 His reworkings of songs by artists including Röyksopp, Digitalism, and Chromeo are among his most popular.
-The music video of "Baby I'm Yours" featuring Irfane was directed by Irina Dakeva and became a summer hit MTV Pulse, France.
-The music video was nominated for "Best budget pop/dance/urban video" and "Best animation in a video" during the UK Music Video Awards on October 12, 2010.
+The music video of "Baby I'm Yours" featuring Irfane was directed by Irina Dakeva and became a summer hit according to MTV Pulse.
+The music video was nominated for "Best Budget/Independent Video – Pop, Dance, Urban" and "Best Animation in a Video" during the 2010 UK Music Video Awards on October 12, 2010.

 In February 2016, he released his second album, Still Waters, composed and produced with his frequent collaborator, Christopher Irfane Khan-Acito ("Irfane").
-His track Star Tripper was included in Star Wars Headspace, a Star-Wars themed music album released by Disney.
+He also contributed a song for Star Wars Headspace, a Star-Wars themed compilation album released by Disney.